The hidden gap in audience data

 Situation 3: Relying on misleading averages

-Teams assume that a high average consent rate across the site guarantees reliable measurement.
-What is often overlooked is that readers arriving via external traffic sources frequently show significantly lower consent rates and that highly valuable interactions are captured far less consistently.
-This is not a calculation mistake, but a strategic misinterpretation of what an average consent rate actually represents.
+High average consent rates are often interpreted as a sign of reliable measurement.
+What tends to be overlooked is that readers arriving via external traffic sources frequently show significantly lower consent rates, while particularly valuable interactions are captured far less consistently.
+This is not a calculation error, but a strategic misreading of what an average value actually represents.

 How the consent gap affects decision making